Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Setup and Notation

-\begin{remark} What we call the other actions in Figure \ref{fig:timeline} can be alternatively labeled as ``mediator'' variables since these are post-treatment variables that occur before the outcome is realized, see, e.g., \cite{baron1986moderator}, \cite{pearl:01}, \cite{robins:03}, \cite{imai2010}, \cite{glynn2012product}, and \citet[][Ch.\ 23]{whatif:2023} for a recent book treatment.
+\begin{remark} What we call the other actions in Figure \ref{fig:timeline} can be alternatively labeled as ``mediator'' variables since these are post-treatment variables that occur before the outcome is realized, see, e.g., \cite{baron1986moderator}, \cite{pearl:01}, \cite{robins:03}, \cite{imai2010}, \cite{vanderweele/etal:14}, and \cite{vanderweele-book:15}, among many others.
 However, our work deviates from this literature in two important ways.
 First, while the literature on causal mediation analysis focuses on the identification of causal effects induced by mediators, our focus in this paper is to understand whether common estimands that are used to capture causal effects of main action $D$ on the outcome $Y$ admit clear interpretations through the lens of total and direct effects.
-Second, our decompositions in terms of direct and indirect effects are defined in terms of potential values for all of the actions, including those that may be labeled as mediators, and this implies ``indirect'' effects in our context do not coincide with the definition of indirect effects in the mediation literature but rather with the so-called ``controlled'' effects discussed by \cite{pearl:01} and \cite{robins:03}; see Remark \ref{rem:controlled-effects} for additional discussion on this distinction.
+Second, our decompositions in terms of direct and indirect effects are defined in terms of potential outcomes for all of the actions, including those that may be labeled as mediators, and this implies ``indirect'' effects in our context do not coincide with the definition of indirect effects in the mediation literature but rather with the so-called ``controlled'' effects discussed by \cite{pearl:01} and \cite{robins:03}; see Remark \ref{rem:controlled-effects} for additional discussion on this distinction.
 It is worth noting, however, that several of our results have implications for the causal mediation literature, and we discuss these implications as we present our main results. \end{remark}

-\begin{remark} The problems associated with the presence of the other actions $A$ could arise in settings that do not require the presence of ``delayed outcomes''.
+\begin{remark} The problems associated with the presence of the other ``endogeneous'' actions $A$ could arise in settings that do not require the presence of ``delayed outcomes''.
+Throughout the paper, we use the term ``endogenous’’ to refer to actions that may respond to the treatment, in the sense that their distribution may vary with the value of $D$.
 For example, the factorial experiments considered by \cite{zhao/ding:22}, the problems associated with ``bad controls'' discussed by \cite{angrist2008mostly}, or the mediation framework described in Remark \ref{rem:mediator}, are all about endogenous actions that are not necessarily related to delayed outcomes.
 While we do not need to invoke delayed outcomes to introduce the type of interpretation challenges we discuss here, we choose to do so because it directly speaks to the examples that motivated this paper. \end{remark}

 We denote potential outcomes by $Y(d,a)$ and their expectation by